Data Processing Agreement

 Access Control

-• API routes require valid session tokens; all service-role operations are audited
+- API routes require valid session tokens; sensitive administrative actions are logged

 Data in Transit and at Rest